brecode/urlLookup/README.md

 _**NOTE #1**_: The url data returned is very simplistic in the first iteration as it only returns if a website is safe or not.
 There is a lot of room for further improvements by adding for example creation/updates timestamps.
-The service would be able to perform clean-ups for outdated urls after a specific time intervl or check if the URLs are still valid.
+The service would be able to perform clean-ups for outdated URLs or if URLs are not valid any more after a time interval.

-_**NOTE #2**_ There were no changes in the incoming format of the GET request, but there is room for improvements on the parsing of the URL and additional validation check according to the RFC.
+_**NOTE #2**_ There were no changes in the incoming format of the GET request, but there is room for improvements on the parsing of the URL by adding additional validation checks according to the RFC, as well as adding more metadata (i.e timestamps of request)

 ## 1. Build the images
 To build the images needed to run the exercise, browse into the docker folder and issue: